svanderburg/nijs/README.md

 =============
 * In order to use the components in this package, a [Node.js](http://nodejs.org) installation is required.
 * To use the `nijs-build` command-line utility, we require the [optparse](https://github.com/jfd/optparse-js) library to be installed either through Nix or NPM
+* The [slasp](https://github.com/svanderburg/slasp) library is used to make asynchronous programming more convenient.
 * Of course, since this package provides a feature for Nix, we require the [Nix package manager](http://nixos.org/nix) to be installed

 Installation